 How can OT&P help?

-Reaching out to a specialist regarding your child’s development may seem overwhelming at first.
-It is important to know that our services are designed to not only help children with existing problems, but we can also help bring out the best in your child according to their individual development path.
+Reaching out to a specialist regarding your child’s development may initially seem overwhelming.
+It is important to know that our services are designed to not only help children with existing problems, but we can also help bring out the best in your child according to their development path.

 - Dias, N. M., Trevisan, B. T., León, C. B. R., Prust, A. P., & Seabra, A. G. (2017).
 Can executive functions predict behavior in preschool children?
 Psychology & Neuroscience, 10(4), 383–393. doi: 10.1037/pne0000104